sarfraznawaz2005/meter/README.md

 ## Usage ##

-See `config/meter.php` file for full list of options.
+Enable Meter in `config/meter.php` and setup any other options as needed.
 Meter UI will be visible at `path` config you set.

 By default Meter monitors: